AafienX/AafienX.github.io/index.md

 Solitude is underrated.

 23S2051
 F* him yesterday was so freaking bad , did not feel comfortable in my room also, every minute I was struggling to not shout or burst in tears every passing day it is getting more n more worse Idk I just don't want to be around them, both of them.
-They knew I wasn't feeling
+They knew what I was feeling